easingthemes/ssh-deploy/README.md

-# Contention rsync deployments over ssh
+# rsync deployments

-Deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.
+This GitHub Action deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.

 This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`.